You may be familiar with insulin resistance. But in case you need a refresher, here is a snapshot.

 It controls how much sugar your liver will store as glycogen, as well as triglycerides.
 Excess triglyceride storage leads to fatty liver.
 Your hypothalamus also controls your adrenal glands.
 Too much cortisol, which is from too much stress over long periods of time, can show an increase in the risk of insulin resistance.

-This is what happens: A dysfunctional hypothalamic-pituitary-adrenal axis creates miscommunication between your hypothalamus and adrenal glands.
-This leads to an exaggerated stress response and too much cortisol production.
+This is what happens.
+A dysfunctional hypothalamic-pituitary-adrenal axis creates miscommunication between your hypothalamus and adrenal glands.
+This leads to exaggerated stress responses.
+As well as too much cortisol production.
 Your hypothalamus controls your metabolism, or how fast you burn energy.
 It is glucose that is burned as energy.
-So if your metabolism is slower, then you are not going to be using your glucose appropriately.
+So if your metabolism is slower, then you are not going to use your glucose appropriately.

 The hypothalamus connects to insulin resistance through its production of a hormone called proopiomelanocortin.
 Or POMC.

 POMC is a pre-hormone that is broken into a cortisol-releasing factor.
 It controls adrenal function.
 Which then controls your stress response and cortisol production.

 POMC is broken into a thyroid-releasing factor, which controls thyroid function.
 In turn, it controls your metabolism.
 This is broken into a glucose-releasing factor, which controls your glucose metabolism by your liver and cells.
 POMC also is broken down into melanocyte-stimulating hormones.
 Which controls your day/night cycles and your metabolic rate.